This course is open for applications.

 - Specific subjects: FdSc/HND in Engineering or equivalent

-You should normally hold an HND or Foundation Degree (or equivalent) in an Engineering discipline, with content meeting the pre-requisites of the modules on the programme.
-These include CAD and computer simulation (manufacturing pathway); Programming in C/C++ and Signal Processing (electronics pathway).
+Applicants are required to have an HND or Foundation Degree (or equivalent) in an Engineering discipline, with content meeting the pre-requisites of the modules on the programme.
+These include CAD and Computer Simulation (manufacturing pathway); Programming in C/C++ and Signal Processing (electronics pathway).
 If you do not have an HND or Foundation Degree, we suggest you contact the course leader for advice before applying.
 We also offer BEng(Hons) and MEng courses in Aerospace Engineering, Automotive Engineering, Electronic Engineering, and Mechanical Engineering.